gotchoices/MyCHIPs/doc/use-native.md

 ```
   bash, openssl, nodejs, others?
 ```
-  Most testing has been done on Fedora Linux.
-MyCHIPs should work on any flavor of Linux, but you may have to manually install other dependencies on your own.

 Checkout MyCHIPs and install as [noted here](use-start.md#getting-started).
 After doing the "npm install" step do:
 ```